 - Smoke signals

-- May not be accurate given the complexity of information
+- May be inaccurate given the complexity of information

-- Perhaps not environmentally friendly if everyone were to communicate this way today
+- Perhaps environmentally unfriendly if everyone were to communicate this way today

 - Morse code